 Dr. Shenek Alston

 Dilip Barman loves math and teaching.
 He has taught students at all levels from elementary school through college, and holds degrees in mathematical sciences from The Johns Hopkins University, computer science and software development from Marist College, and computer science from Brown University.
 His post-graduate research applied computationally feasible hypermedia and artificial intelligence (AI) to practical instructional.
 He then worked in software and hardware development at IBM.
 Dilip is also a prize-winning photographer and has taught photography for many years.
 A passionate vegan cook, he hosts the largest vegetarian Thanksgiving Dinner in the US every November.
 Dilip is a member of the Triangle Math Teachers' Circle and homeschools his elementary-school-aged daughter.
-He is excited to teach at AoPS Academy Morrisville!

 Lisa is a veteran teacher with over twenty years of classroom teaching experience.
 She holds an education degree from Meredith College.
 With her vast teaching experience across a variety of grade levels, Lisa brings creativity, joy, energy, and a love for teaching into her classroom each and every day.
 She has a passion for language arts, particularly for reading and making books come to life in the classroom.

 Frank earned his PhD in mathematics from the Courant Institute of Mathematical Sciences at New York University.
 Frank also held a postdoctoral fellowship at Yale University.
 Currently, he teaches mathematics and statistics at the University of North Carolina at Chapel Hill's Kenan-Flagler School of Business.